kevinlekiller/kwin-effect-shaders/README.md

 This desktop effect is a fork of these projects: [kwin-effect-smart-invert](https://github.com/natask/kwin-effect-smart-invert), [invert](https://github.com/KDE/kwin/tree/master/src/effects/invert), [kwin-effects-yet-another-magic-lamp](https://github.com/zzag/kwin-effects-yet-another-magic-lamp).

-You can find the licenses for those shaders in the shader files (src/shaders/).

 I'm not an expert on OpenGL or glsl, if you are, PR's are welcome.

 Antialiasing alternatives: